-eglected Tropical Diseases (NTDs) is a group of about 20 communicable diseases that cause debilitating conditions and affect more than 1.7 billion people in 149 countries around the world.
-These diseases disproportionately impact the most vulnerable individuals in low-resource countries, including populations living in poverty, without adequate sanitation and living in areas infested with vectors that transmit these diseases.
+eglected tropical diseases (NTDs) are a group of about 20 communicable, often-debilitating conditions that affect more than 1.7 billion people in 150 countries around the world.
+These diseases – such as soil transmitted helminths (STH), dengue and leprosy – disproportionately impact the poorest and most vulnerable communities.
 NTDs have a considerable impact on the lives of the people they affect, contributing to significant morbidity and long-term loss of economic productivity.

-Johnson & Johnson, in partnership with WIPO Re:Search, is also proud to make available its JumpstARter Library to drug discovery researchers in order to identify and advance promising drug candidates to ﬁght neglected infectious diseases.
+Johnson & Johnson, in partnership with WIPO Re:Search, has made its JumpstARter Library available to drug discovery researchers in order to identify and advance promising drug candidates to ﬁght neglected infectious diseases.
 The library includes a diverse collection of 80,000 high-quality drug-like small molecules and compound fragments created to “jump-start” drug discovery collaborations.

 The new chewable formulation of our medicine to treat intestinal worms is of added value in allowing easier treatment for children as young as 1 year of age.
 Our donation helps children grow and thrive to lead healthier, more productive lives.

 Within our company, we recognize that more of the same won’t do.
 Instead, today’s evolving public health threats require us to undertake new and innovative approaches to achieve long-term impact for entire communities—not just individuals—in the world’s most vulnerable populations.
 This fight can only be won if we all work together.

 By enabling basic research around NTDs, we are making a difference in identifying new targets and molecular templates that can be potentially developed into effective therapeutics.
 All of these efforts are contributing to our goal of being able to effectively treat and eliminated neglected tropical diseases